Lean construction offers powerful ways to reduce wasted time and money

 It also helps you figure out your core team of reliable subcontractors.
 Remember, subcontractors quoting the lowest cost or quickest turnaround may not be worth the upfront savings they promise you serving as the general contractor.
 You risk wasted materials and unplanned rework to correct poor workmanship.

-In the lean construction process, rework, or what some refer to as defects, are a form of waste to avoid in the construction process because they generate expensive, disruptive change orders.
+In the lean construction process, rework, or what some refer to as defects, are a form of waste to avoid in the construction process because they generate expensive, disruptive variations.

 Coordinating schedules avoids wasteful downtime